Las Vegas on a budget

 Plaza Hotel & Casino- Formerly the Union Plaza.
 1 S Main St, Las Vegas, NV 89101.
 Another part of downtown's rich history.
 We like to gamble here as it has the feel of old Vegas, well..., because it is. www.plazahotelcasino.com

 Stratosphere in Las Vegas (Now The Strat )- 2000 S Las Vegas Blvd, Las Vegas, NV 89104 We also like the Strat for gaming.
 Friendly dealers, lots of tables, lots of video machines.
-Gamble there for a while, then go to the Top of the World for a reasonable lunch or fine dinner.
-Again, the reservation gets you a free ride up to the 104th floor.
+Gamble there for a while, then go to the Top of the World for a fine dinner (minimum $55 food purchase, and strict dress code).
+Again, the reservation gets you a free ride up to the 108th floor and the 108 Eats restaurant for lunch..
 Call for a lunch reservation 702-380-7711 and dine 800 feet above the strip as the restaurant rotates 1 turn every 80 minutes.
 Lunch is from $15-30. www.stratospherehotel.com

 There are lots of options available to you, and they are ever changing.
 The Concierge at the Carriage House can assist you with many options at discounted prices.
 Be sure to tip her.
 You can also stop by the discount sales booths that offer deals, usually on the day of the show.
 There is one located in front of The Polo Towers, in the Hawaiian Marketplace.